Mehrshadee/chess-game/README.md

 eliminated.

++

++BOARDGAME:

+The "print" function is used to load the boardgame using ASCII codes of the charactors and the ARRAYS including chestmen's name in the correct position.

-I used to delet the privious printings and when ever a movement accures , all of the privious prinitings would be deleted.
+The programm will delet the privious printings and when ever a movement accures , All of the privious prinitings would be omited.

 As it is considerable the table is updating after any movements and the privious one would be replaced by the new one.

-I created a function for all of the movements and rules using BOOLIAN so I just called them in the main whenever it needed.
++

 +How to move the chestmen :